Alerts

 - Additional Fields: you can add any other of the Jira ticket fields if you want to return that information.

 - Auto-Resolve: Automatically closes Jira tickets when there are no more results that match the alert rule.
 For example, whenever the rule goes from zero results to >0 results, JupiterOne will open a new Jira ticket.
 Whenever the query returns an empty result set, the previously opened ticket will be marked as Resolved via the Jira integration.
+You must provide a Resolved Status for the Jira ticket to be automatically closed.
 Note: this will not close any Jira tickets upon alert dismissal.
 Read more about the JupiterOne alert rule schema

 ServiceNow: Select the integration instance from the dropdown menu and enter the content for the request body.
 The message body is sent to the

-incident endpoint.
+/api/now/tableincident endpoint.
 Go to the REST API Explorer page in your ServiceNow deployment to learn about additional fields.
-The request automatically assigns the number property to bej1:{rule-instance-id}
+The request automatically assigns the number property to bej1:{rule-instance-id}.

 Templates